Finite-Sample Analysis of Nonlinear Stochastic Approximation with Applications in Reinforcement Learning: Nonlinear SA with Markovian Noise

-Under some mild conditions on the sample sequence $\{X_k\}$ and the step sizes $\{\epsilon_k\}$, it was shown in \citep{borkar2000ode,borkar2009stochastic} that $\theta_k$ converges to $\theta^*$ almost surely as long as the ODE (\ref{sa:ode}) is globally asymptotically stable (GAS), with $\theta^*$ being its unique equilibrium point.
-Such a stability property of the ODE is usually analyzed by constructing a Lyapunov function $V(\theta)$, and studying its time derivative along the trajectory of the ODE.

-Our goal is to obtain finite-sample bounds for the stochastic iterative algorithm (\ref{sa:algorithm}).
-A natural approach is to use the ODE Lyapunov function to study the iterates of Algorithm (\ref{sa:algorithm}).
-However, since Algorithm (\ref{sa:algorithm}) is a discrete and stochastic counterpart of ODE (\ref{sa:ode}), a major challenge is to handle the error caused by the discretization and the noise $\{X_k\}$.
+A popular approach to analyze an ODE is to construct a Lyapunov function and study the time-derivative of the Lyapunov function along the trajectory of the ODE.
+Inspired by the Lyapunov technique for the ODE stability analysis, in this paper, we directly study SA algorithm (\ref{sa:algorithm}) using a Lyapunov approach.
+See \cite{fazlyab2017dynamical,hu2019characterizing,hu2017unified,franca2018admm,romero2020finite} for more details on using Lyapunov functions to study the behavior of iterative algorithms.
+Since Algorithm (\ref{sa:algorithm}) is a \textit{discrete} and \textit{stochastic} counterpart of ODE (\ref{sa:ode}), a major challenge is to handle the error caused by the discretization and the noise.
+We begin by stating our assumptions to study SA algorithm (\ref{sa:algorithm}).
+Let $\|\cdot\|$ be the $\ell_2$-norm for vectors and the induced $2$-norm for matrices. \begin{assumption} There exists constant $L_1>0$ such that (1) $\|F(x,\theta_1)-F(x,\theta_2)\|\leq L_1\|\theta_1-\theta_2\|$ for all $\theta_1$, $\theta_2$, and $x$, and (2) $\|F(x,0)\|\leq L_1$ for all $x$. \end{assumption}